jasonwalsh/awesome-dapps/readme.md

 ## Jobs

 - [Ethereum Jobs](http://jobs.ethercasts.com/) - The premier job board and developer community space specifically for Ethereum by [EtherCasts](https://github.com/EtherCasts)

+## Videos
+- [Ethereum DApps in Motion](https://www.manning.com/livevideo/ethereum-dapps-in-motion) Julien Klepatch teaches you how to build DApps using the Ethereum toolchain and an emerging body of best practices.

 ## Contribute